 Aitmatov’s Historical Construction of Fictional and Real Kyrgyz Women’s Identity During the Second Half of the Soviet Era

-Ali Igmen, Associate Professor of Central Asian History; Director of the Oral History Program at the California State University at Long Beach
+Ali Igmen, Professor of Central Asian History; Director of the Oral History Program at the California State University at Long Beach

 The Day Lasts More than a Hundred Years Revisited